 Deseed and finely dice the peppers, then dress with extra virgin olive oil and put aside.
-Quarter the mushrooms, then pick and finely chop the parsley.
+Quarter the mushrooms, then pick and finely chop the parsley leaves.

-Place a frying pan on a high heat so it’s screaming hot.
-Brush the herbs off the steaks, then place the steaks in the pan, adding a drizzle of olive oil and knob of butter.
+Place a large frying pan on a high heat to get screaming hot.
+Brush the herbs off the steaks, then place the steaks in the pan with a drizzle of olive oil and the butter.

-Cook for 6 minutes in total (completing everything up to the end of step 8 in this time), turning regularly and keeping them moving in the pan, making sure to sear the edges and baste with the juices, as you go.
+Cook for 6 minutes in total, turning regularly and keeping them moving in the pan, making sure to sear the edges and baste with the juices, as you go.

-When the butter turns dark golden, and your steak has good colour and character, add the mushrooms and a pinch of salt and pepper – jiggle the pan to keep things moving.
+Within this time, as soon as the butter turns dark golden and the steak has good colour and character, add the mushrooms and a pinch of salt and pepper, jiggling the pan to keep things moving.

-Drizzle in the cream, turning the steaks in the sauce to coat, and keep cooking until the steaks are nicely coated (briefly remove the steaks from the pan at this stage if your sauce is taking a while to reduce to avoid overcooking).
+Drizzle in the cream, turning the steaks in the sauce until they are nicely coated (briefly remove the steaks from the pan at this stage if your sauce is taking a while to reduce, to avoid overcooking).